Hottest chili pepper: Impact

 According to Bosland, the records are "mainly of interest as publicity for purveyors of sauces".
 As of 2013, hot sauce production and sales were among the fastest growing industries in the US, worth an estimated US$1 billion, and producers "sell more sauce with a world-famous chile on the label".
 Being able to claim the record can "make or break a new product".
 The developer of the Naga Viper pepper, which claimed the record for a short period in 2011, earned US$40,000 in one month from sales of seeds and sauces.
 The developer of the Trinidad Moruga scorpion, which claimed the record in 2012, made US$10,000 in two days selling seeds.

 Seed sales are also an important revenue stream for developers.
 As of 2013, super-hot seeds were unavailable from commercial seed suppliers, so those wishing to grow the peppers could obtain them only from the developers or small specialty suppliers.
 According to Dave DeWitt, in 2013 "a typical Scorpion pepper pod at a farmers’ market [would] go for one dollar", speculating that "behind marijuana, they have the potential to become the second- or third-highest yielding crop per acre monetarily".
 A bottle of hot sauce claimed to have 16 million SHU sold for US$595.
 Chiliheads make YouTube videos showing themselves eating super-hots as a means of providing entertainment or marketing the heat of a particular pepper.

 In Nagaland, India, the annual Hornbill Festival includes a ghost pepper-eating competition.

 Hottest peppers

-Super-hot record holders
+Certified super-hot record holders

 Between 2007 and 2012, Guinness "fielded 25 different claims to world's hottest".
-As of 2019, Guinness lists the Carolina Reaper as the hottest pepper.
+As of August 23, 2023, Guinness lists Pepper X as the hottest pepper.